Who's Invited?

 Everyone!
 Your children are invited to be part of our Sunday School and Youth Group!
 We have Christian Education experiences for every age group.

-Our youngest children (birth to age 4) are part of our Cradle Roll.
-Child care is provided during worship in our well-equipped nursery.
+Our youngest children (birth to age 4) are cared for during worship in our well-equipped nursery.
 The worship service can be heard in the nursery, in case parents want to spend time with their little ones and still be able to listen to the service.
-Pre-k students are welcome to use the books, games, and music cds in the nursery room, with a supervising adult, during Sunday School class times.
+Pre-K students are welcome to use the books, games, and music cds in the nursery room, with a supervising adult, during Sunday School class times.

 When children turn four years old, they are invited to join our Sunday School program.
 Classes are held every week.
 Children and families begin Sunday morning together in our sanctuary, where they will be able to sing a hymn, enjoy the choir’s anthem, and be invited to participate in the children’s story.
 At the end of the story, the children and the congregation pray together, then the children depart for Sunday School.